 - The applicant submits the map to the Development Services Customer Service Center.
 A licensed North Carolina professional land surveyor must prepare, stamp and seal a map for recording.
 Consult a surveyor well in advance of the need to record the map.
 For maps that required approval of legal document related to an approved preliminary subdivision, the legal documents are required to be submitted with the recorded map.

-- Plans are reviewed in accordance with City Code Part 10 Chapter 3 Sections or the Unified Development Ordinance and North Carolina State statutes.
-Maps receive a technical review by staff in Development Services and other departments, such as the Transportation and Engineering Services, Parks, Recreation, and Cultural Resources, Public Utilities and Inspections.
+- Plans are reviewed in accordance with the Unified Development Ordinance and North Carolina State statutes.
+Maps receive a technical review by staff in Development Services and other Departments.

 - The applicant is notified by telephone to pick up the marked-up copy and comment sheet at the Development Services Customer Service Center.